joaopalmeidao/streamlit_auth/doc/readme/en.md

   - Username and password: Uses bcrypt for security.
   - Optional 2FA: Adds an extra layer of security with TOTP.
   - Session management: Tracks and controls logins.
+  - User Activation: Support for activating user accounts via a link sent by email.
 - User and Permission Management
   - Manage users: Add, edit, or delete users.
   - Manage permissions: Control access by application.